It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

 Italian-made sterling silver in a classic rope design.
-Diamond-cutting makes it sparkle.
-Comes in four sizes - 7.5, 9, 10, and 11 inches.
+Diamond-cutting adds extra sparkle and comes in 4 sizes: 7.5, 9, 10, and 11 inches.

-Clasp could be sturdier, and the chain and clasp has been known to break.
+Clasp could be sturdier and has been known to break.

 Stands out for its surgical stainless steel workmanship that is attractive and durable.
-Won't irritate allergy-prone skin.
-Excellent customer service.
-Affordable.
+Because of its hypoallergenic properties, it won’t irritate allergy-prone skin.